The Horses of Grace

 Radical is excellent at teaching people how horses communicate and our teen and adult riders enjoy doing ground work with him before starting in the saddle.
 He’s a sensitive horse who truly cares about his riders.
 Rad is owned and leased to the program by Dr. Bess Darrow with Tune-ups Equine Dentistry.

-DayDay is a chunky, 17-year old Gypsy Vanner/Quarter Horse gelding who stands at 14 hands.
-He is a former calf- and team roping horse who was a working “cow pony” on his owner’s family ranch in southwest Texas.
+DayDay is a chunky, 18-year old Gypsy Vanner/Quarter Horse gelding who stands at 14 hands.
+He is a former calf- and team roping horse who was a working cow pony on his owners family ranch in southwest Texas.

 DayDay loves humans, attention, and Cheetos!!
 He is enjoying trading roles of competitive roping and working cattle and goats for helping develop confidence and rider skills with the lessons he is now involved in with Grace Under the Oaks.